-URL rendering refers to the way a URL looks in the address bar, and it’s essential to mobile SEO.
+URL rendering refers to how a URL looks in the address bar, which is essential to mobile SEO.
 To succeed with this element of mobile SEO, businesses must devise and maintain URL rendering rules in canonical tags, internal links, and sitemaps.

 For SEO, your goal should be to have only 1 canonical version of a URL.
 Canonical URLs are the HTML link element that tells search engines that this is the URL you want them to surface for each page.

-By setting normalization rules, you can use your server to recognize the request and rewrite or redirect the browser to the correct version of the URL so that the user still gets to the page.
-Normalization rules provide code that automatically changes things like capital letters, incorrect prefixes (like when a user doesn’t type “www.” at the beginning of a URL), and trailing slashes to direct users to the right page.
+By setting normalization rules, you can use your server to recognize the request and rewrite or redirect the browser to the correct URL version so that the user still gets to the page.
+Normalization rules provide code that automatically changes capital letters, incorrect prefixes (like when a user doesn’t type “www.” at the beginning of a URL), and trailing slashes to direct users to the right page.

-Setting a single canonical URL for each page ensures that there is only 1 version of a page URL that is being worked on, optimized, and indexed.
-Indexing is how a page gets added to a Google search.
-By following this guideline, you know which URL to edit if there are issues with the indexing.
+Setting a single canonical URL for each page ensures that only 1 version of a page URL is being worked on, optimized, and indexed.
+Following this guideline lets you know which URL to edit if there are issues with the indexing.

-Canonical URLs are also especially important for page rendering and page speed, because variations in URLs can slow down the rate at which pages load.
+Canonical URLs are also especially important for page rendering and page speed because URL variations can slow down the rate at which pages load.
 And canonical URLs also prevent pages from being missed in a migration—like if you have to change servers—when URLs are updated or moved.
-This can mean that old pages won’t remain live after a redesign, and their link-equity won’t be lost in the long term as the new page URL and content builds up rankings.
+This can mean that old pages won’t remain live after a redesign, and their link equity won’t be lost in the long term as the new page URL and content builds up rankings.

-Mobile-focused markup refers to the schema (which is code or microdata) that helps a page get discovered by a search engine on mobile.
-This includes product ratings, reviews, recipes, addresses, and product details—all of which make a page more relevant to more searches, and thus more likely to surface on a search engine results page (SERP).
+Mobile-focused markup refers to the schema (which is code or microdata) that helps a page get discovered by a mobile search engine.
+This includes product ratings, reviews, recipes, addresses, and product details—all of which make a page more relevant to more searches.

-In general, Google does appear to be focusing much more on ranking answers to questions in search.
+In general, Google is focusing much more on ranking answers to questions in search.
 Many in the SEO community have gone from talking about Google as a “search engine” to talking about it as an “answer engine.”
-The growth of voice-enabled search is likely driving this and growing quickly, so it is a good idea to focus your effort on creating content that answers questions about your business or industry.
-Google has even launched Answer Hubs in some countries and languages, potentially as a test for something that will be launched worldwide at some point soon.
-They are also showing Questions Answered results that focus on celebrities answering personal questions, another interesting spin on the concept.
+The growth of voice-enabled search is likely driving this and growing quickly, so it is a good idea to focus on creating content that answers questions about your business or industry.